enkidevs/curriculum/comp-sci/networking/requests-responses/a-response-example.md

 3. The `Content-Encoding` header contains one of the accepted encodings, specified by the request (`gzip`).
 4. Next, `Content-Type` specifies how the payload of the request is formatted.
 In this case, it has `JSON` format, with `utf-8` character encoding.
 5. The `Date` field contains the moment in time when the response was generated.
-6. `ETag` field contains the identifier for the cached object.
-In our case, a successful log in should return the user object.
+6. The `ETag` field contains the identifier for the cached object.
+In our case, a successful login should return the user object.
 7. You can see the server type (`nginx`) and its version (`1.10.1`) under the `Server` header.
-8. As you may already figured out, the `Content-Length` represents the number of characters in the response's payload.
-Because the whole user object is returned, the data is not negligible.
+8. `Content-Length` specifies the number of bytes in the response's payload.
+For uncompressed data, this usually corresponds to the number of characters, as long as they're all in the ASCII range.
+Because the whole user object is returned, the data is not negligible in this example.
 9. The `Connection` field says that neither the server nor the client should close the connection.

 In addition, the **payload** or **message body** can also present in this response.
 In this scenario, a `JSON` object was returned by the *server*, containing various user information.